Keep checking for updates

-If you have a venue membership paid by monthly direct debit you can simply cancel your Direct Debit instruction to pay "Culture & Sport Glasgow" with your bank (usually in a banking app or by phone).
-Your membership will finish at the end of the last period you paid for (so normally the 6th of next month) and no further payments will be requested.
+If you have a venue membership paid by monthly direct debit you can simply cancel your Direct Debit instruction to pay "Culture & Sport Glasgow" with your bank (usually possible in a banking app or by phone) at least 5 working days before the next payment is due (7th of each month).
+You will have access to all the benefits of your membership, up to and including the 5th of the next month and no further payments will be requested.
 See our updated membership terms for details.

 If you have an online-only membership you can visit https://glasgowclub.online and log into your online fitness membership, then under Billing click View or Cancel plans where you'll see a link to cancel any paid membership plan.
 You'll be asked for a cancellation reason (this feedback helps us keep improving) and have the option to end immediately or retain access until the end of the period you've paid for (usually up to the end of the month or any trial period).

 For a few years before the pandemic we ran a loyalty scheme that recognised members who had stayed with us for five years or more.
 Sadly the majority of the businesses who offered platinum members a discount have folded in the past 18 months and most other services which attracted a discount are no longer available.

 We were spending a good deal of time pursuing new offers and discounts, and checking existing ones remained valid.
 We were also having to issue new plastic cards on a regular basis which takes it's toll on the environment as well as our customer service team's limited time.

 With income having been hit so hard and resources overstretched, we're sorry to say we're saying goodbye to the Platinum scheme.
 It doesn't mean we love our members any less - we're putting our thinking caps on to look at the best way forward with rewards and loyalty in the hope we can come up with something that's both sustainable and exciting.